-Emtree, also known as the Elsevier Life Science Thesaurus, contains over 70,000 biomedical preferred terms and 290,000 synonyms ordered within 14 facets (topic-specific taxonomies) including anatomy, diseases, organisms, biochemical functions, biomedical procedures, health care concepts, study types and geographical areas among others.
+Emtree, also known as the Elsevier Life Science Thesaurus, contains almost 84,000 biomedical preferred terms and 380,000 synonyms ordered within 14 facets (topic-specific taxonomies) including anatomy, diseases, organisms, biochemical functions, biomedical procedures, health care concepts, study types and geographical areas among others2.

-The largest facet, "Chemicals and Drugs", includes both drugs (see Section 5.3.3) and chemical entities of every kind, from endogenous compounds to environmental toxins.
+The largest facet, "chemicals and drugs", includes both drugs (see Section 5.3.3) and chemical entities of every kind, from endogenous compounds to environmental toxins.
 This facet accounts for almost half of all Emtree preferred terms and over 60% of its synonyms.

 As well as being an essential search tool, the Emtree thesaurus functions as a key indexing aid.
-Using Emtree, indexers are able to identify the correct preferred term for any concept they find in the full text of the articles they read.
+Using Emtree, indexers can identify the correct preferred term for any concept they find in the full text of the articles they read.
 Users can therefore be confident in their use of Emtree preferred terms for searching.